Champii/dotfiles/README.md

       - Multiline equal
       - Multiline Patterns
       - Allow right indent `if` and `loop` and `match` when at-the-next-line definition
+      - Suffix ++ and -- for variables ?

     - Low priority list:
       - Allow typeless struct field when default value and let the inference take over